ishita-kapur/Simulation-of-TCP/README.md

-### Project Name: missionTCP
+# Simulation of TCP
-Project Description: Simulate the working of TCP to understand the Transport Layer Protocol
+### Author - Ishita Kapur, 1001753123

-## Ishita Kapur, 1001753123
+## Description

-# CSE 5344, Fall 2019
+A project to bring up an ad-hoc three-host TCP network and also implemented end-to-end data transfer within the network.

-# Tools and Softwares Used for Implementation:
+## Tools and Softwares Used for Implementation:
 	* Notepad++
 	* Python 3.7.3
 	* Command Prompt

-# Assumptions:
+## Assumptions:
 	* Path costs between the nodes(routers and agents) remain constant.
 	* Scripts are executed in the following order:
 			- mission_tcp.py